FACT CHECK: Is President Trump Correct That Coal Mines Are Opening?

 Trump said the agreement was "very unfair" for the U.S., especially the U.S. coal industry.
 And he alluded to some recent good news for the battered industry: the development of new mines.

-The Claim: "The mines are starting to open up, having a big opening in two weeks.
+"The mines are starting to open up, having a big opening in two weeks.
 Pennsylvania, Ohio, West Virginia, so many places.
-A big opening of a brand, new mine.
+A big opening of a brand-new mine.
 It's unheard of.
 For many, many years that hasn't happened.
 They asked me if I'd go.
 I'm going to try."

-Short Answer: Yes, mines are beginning to open up, including a new one in Pennsylvania.
+Yes, mines are beginning to open up, including a new one in Pennsylvania.
 But that doesn't reverse the overall decline of the coal mining industry from its glory days.

-Long Answer:
+Long Answer

-The coal mines that are opening up produce a special kind of coal used in steelmaking, and are opening largely because of events unrelated to federal policy, experts say.
+The coal mines that are opening up produce a special kind of coal used in steelmaking and are opening largely because of events unrelated to federal policy, experts say.
 The market for the kind of coal used in electricity — the biggest use for coal — remains down relative to where it was several years ago.

 In other words, the industry has rebounded slightly after years of layoffs and closures caused mainly by competition from cheap natural gas.
 And a handful of new mines in Wyoming, Alabama, Pennsylvania and West Virginia are either opening or slated to open in the next few years.

 The coal mine Trump referred to is the Acosta Deep Mine in Jennerstown, Pa., about an hour east of Pittsburgh.
-It's scheduled to have an opening ceremony next week, but there's no word yet on whether the president will be there for the ribbon cutting.
+It is scheduled to have an opening ceremony next week, but there's no word yet on whether the president will be there for the ribbon-cutting.

 "We're staffing up," George Dethlefsen, CEO of Corsa Coal Corp., which owns the mine, told Bloomberg in February.
 The mine plans to employ about 70 people.

-Betty Rhoads, the owner of the nearby Coal Miner's Cafe, in Jennerstown, says she's seen an uptick in business from miners at the mine since last year.
+Betty Rhoads, the owner of the nearby Coal Miner's Cafe, in Jennerstown, says she has seen an uptick in business from miners at the mine since last year.
 "You'll see a group of 12 or 20 of them come in and have a big breakfast after their shift is over," she says.
 "It helps the cook get paid.
 It helps the waitress get paid.
 It helps us pay our electric bills."

 The mine, as are many of the others slated to open, will produce metallurgical coal, a special type of coal that is used in steelmaking.
-This is different than "steam" coal, which is used to generate electricity.
-Metallurgical, or "met" coal, makes up about 15 percent of worldwide coal production, according to the International Energy Agency.
+This is different from "steam" coal, which is used to generate electricity.
+"Met" coal makes up about 15 percent of worldwide coal production, according to the International Energy Agency.

 The Acosta Deep Mine is one of a handful of metallurgical coal mines opening up around the country to take advantage of very high prices for metallurgical coal, says Art Sullivan, a mining consultant and former coal miner in Washington, Pa.

-He says the uptick in "met" coal is related to events oversees that have little to do with U.S. policy or politics.
+He says the uptick in met coal is related to events oversees that have little to do with U.S. policy or politics.

-One of these factors is that Australia, the far-and-away leader in metallurgical coal, has experienced disruptions to its supply chain.
+One of these factors is that Australia, the far and away leader in metallurgical coal, has experienced disruptions to its supply chain.
 There have been problems with rail transport of coal, and Cyclone Debbie further hurt the coal industry there, Sullivan says.
-Those disruptions, combined with greater-than-expected demand for steel in China, the world's leading steelmaker, caused prices of this special coal to soar to $300 per ton, triple the price of met coal from three years ago.
+Those disruptions, combined with greater-than-expected demand for steel in China — the world's leading steelmaker — caused prices of this special coal to soar to $300 per ton, triple the price of met coal from three years ago.

 "With the disruptions in Australia and continuing high level of demand in China, there has been this upsurge in the U.S. with the planning, development and production from metallurgical coal mines," Sullivan says.

 James Stevenson, director of the coal team at IHS Markit, says the metallurgical coal boom has helped the coal industry rebound.
-The rest of the coal industry has also benefitted from higher natural gas prices.
+The rest of the coal industry has also benefited from higher natural gas prices.

 "I think that the broad-brush characteristic is that things have really improved from the bottom," Stevenson says.
 "We really saw the bottom of the U.S. coal market in early 2016."